nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 When conservation decision-makers attempt to predict the outcomes of management interventions, they frequently encounter uncertainty about the underlying ecosystem structure.
 Consider the example in Fig. 1, where experts are unsure whether species 4 and 5 interact.
 This uncertainty produces two possible structural configurations that could serve as model inputs.

 How might we determine which structure more accurately reflects reality?
-Melbourne-Thomas et al. (2012) proposed a Bayesian methodology to address this type of structural uncertainty.
+Melbourne-Thomas et al. (2012) proposed a Bayesian method to address this type of structural uncertainty.
 However, as I will discuss in this blog post, their approach favours simpler structures over more complex ones.
+Simpler structures predict fewer possible species-response outcomes.
+Therefore,
-An important consequence is that models based on overly simplified structures may fail to capture the full range of potential outcomes from management interventions, including precisely those negative unintended consequences that Qualitative Modelling aims to identify.
+an important consequence of favouring simpler structures is that, when models based on them are used to predict the consequences of future management interventions, they will predict fewer possibilities, including precisely those negative unintended consequences that Qualitative Modelling aims to identify.

 {%
     include figure.html